IgorMarinhoArgollo/store-manager/README.md

   ##
   ## :us: English
-  The Store Manager Project was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> In addition to the backend portion (developed in Node.js and ExpressJS) of the store manager, the project has a relational database developed with MySQL.<br><br>
+  The Store Manager Project was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> In addition to the backend portion (developed in Node.js and ExpressJS with JavaScript) of the store manager, the project has a relational database developed with MySQL and tests developed with: Mocha, Chai and Sinon.<br><br>

 ## Live Link
 <a href="https://talkermanager.herokuapp.com/api-docs/">Live/Documents</a><br><br>

 ## My Goals
-* Develop the Backend of a speaker manager;
+* Develop the Backend of a store manager;
 * Implement routes: sales, products and documentation;
 * Implement the routes with queries to the MySQL database;
 * Adopt best practices from a security point of view using: Helmet, Rate-Limit and DotEnv;